LatinoLife's Outreach Programme Celebrates 10 Years

 Natxo Castillo Acosta, Head of Languages, AMSI “Yesterday's session was excellent at all levels.
 The kids really enjoyed it and it was eye opening for our little Latino community.
 Thank you very much and I am looking forward to any possible future ways of collaboration.
 Muchas gracias de corazón.”

-GUALA: "It felt really good to go back to the school I went to and work with the kids.
+Guala, rapper: "It felt really good to go back to the school I went to and work with the kids.
 Music got me out of trouble because it gave me an outlet.
 I love doing workshops because I know I would have benefitted from a mentor at that age."

 We sent Royal Ballet principal dancer Fernando Montaño gave an assembly to 200 primary school children...He recounted his amazing story of how he came from buena aventura, one of colombia's most poverty stricken areas and most affected by violence, to become a principal dancer at the royal ballet.

-Fernando:"Going into school to talk to the kids was a pleasure.
+Fernando Montaño:"Going into school to talk to the kids was a pleasure.
 I think they were able to understand why we have to train so hard.

 Fernando then taught a group of 15 children a special choreography based on the moves of footballers, which they joined him to perform on at LatinoLife in the Park

-Jess Keen, dance teacher: "Fernando coming in to the school was a great motivation the kids rehearse at their school, made me very happy and more so to see how their faces lit up when they performed with Fernando at the festival.
+Jess Keen, Dance Teacher: "Fernando coming in to the school was a great motivation the kids rehearse at their school, made me very happy and more so to see how their faces lit up when they performed with Fernando at the festival.

-Fernando: "We had a lot of fun. when they joined me to dance.
+Fernando Montaño, world re-knowned ballet dancer: "We had a lot of fun. when they joined me to dance.
 I hope that maybe some them may want to start lessons and become a dancer of the future!”

-We sent Raquel Greenberg, one of the UK’s leading Tango teachers, into Coleridge primary school for 6 weeks to teach children the art of Argentine tango.
+We sent Raquel Greenberg, one of the UK’s leading Tango teachers, into Coleridge Primary School for 6 weeks to teach children the art of Argentine tango.

 Jess Keen, dance teacher and school trip volunteer.
 "It was such as treat for our children to go to a West End Musical with a different twist, showing how Latin culture contributes to contemporary culture."

-LatinoLife director Amaranta Wright also went to talk to students of architecture and cities at Westminster University about what makes a festival in the city public space inclusive.
+Amaranta Wright also went to talk to students of architecture and cities at Westminster University about what makes a festival in the city public space inclusive.

 Latest Content